Remote Online Support

 * Students being supported by a Mental Health Advisor or Wellbeing Practitioner may wish other support staff to be present during their session.
 Please make us aware of this in advance.

-Please complete and submit the Self-Referral Form .
-Please contact us on email email@example.com if you are having any trouble filling in the form.
+Please complete and submit the registration form via the Student Counselling and Wellbeing Hub.
+Please contact us on email firstname.lastname@example.org if you are having any trouble filling in the form.

 Once we have received your Self-Referral Form we will email you within two working days proposing session times within the times you have said you are available.
 You'll have three working days to tell us whether you wish to accept or need to make changes to these times.
 If we have not heard from you within three days, we will assume you are no longer seeking this service; you are, however, welcome to contact us again at a later date.